yyamamo/HW-20-Solidity/README.md

 #### To test how the vesting period works, use fastforward function with fakenow = 100 days (The function is commented out at this moment frin line 19 to 22).
 Replace “now” to “fakenow”.
 There are 2 “now” to be replaced in this contract.
 ## How to use those contracts
 ### Step 1: Compile a contract
-#### Click Solidity compiler icon on the left and click Compile button.
+#### Click Solidity compiler icon on the left and click "Compile" button.
 When it is compiled successfully, you will see a green check mark on the compiler icon.
 ![](gifs/FileCompiler.gif)

 ### Step 2: Deploy a contract